Deploy the Azure Stack Development Kit

 - Download the deployment package to get the Cloudbuilder.vhdx.

 - Prepare the cloudbuilder.vhdx by running the asdk-installer.ps1 script to configure the computer (the development kit host) on which you want to install development kit.
 After this step, the development kit host will boot to the Cloudbuilder.vhdx.

 - Deploy the development kit on the development kit host.

 For best results, even if you want to use a disconnected Azure Stack environment, it is best to deploy while connected to the internet.
 That way, the Windows Server 2016 evaluation version can be activated at deployment time.
-If the Windows Server 2016 evaluation version is not activated within 10 days, it shuts down.

 Download and extract the development kit